DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 ## Summary

-In the demo [odm-rpa-invoicing-sample](https://github.com/ODMDev/odm-rpa-invoicing-sample), we show how to delegate the decision logic of an RPA task to an IBM ODM Decision Bot, using the [ODM decision forms generator](https://www.npmjs.com/package/odm-decision-forms).
+In the demo [odm-rpa-invoicing-sample](https://github.com/ODMDev/odm-rpa-invoicing-sample), we show how to delegate the decision logic of an RPA task to an IBM ODM Decision Service, using the [ODM decision forms generator](https://www.npmjs.com/package/odm-decision-forms) called from an RPA task.

-In this tutorial, we show how to create that **Decision Bot** for **IBM RPA with Automation Anywhere** from scratch and step-by-step.
+In this tutorial, we give a step-by-step description of how to create a reusable **Decision Bot** for **IBM RPA with Automation Anywhere** encapsulating the invocation of a Decision Service via odm-decisions-forms.

 We first show how to deploy a [Decision Form](https://github.com/ODMDev/odm-decision-forms) on top of an ODM Decision Service.

-Then, we demonstrate how to create an RPA *MetaBot* to encapsulate the invocation of the Decision Form.
+Then, we demonstrate how to create a reusable RPA *MetaBot* to encapsulate the invocation of the Decision Form.

-Finally, we show how the *MetaBot* can be easily called from an RPA task by the RPA author without requiring any knowledge of the underlying implementation.
+Finally, we show how the *MetaBot* can be easily invoked from an RPA task by the RPA author without requiring any knowledge of the underlying implementation.

 ## Before you begin